In setting a suitable money management, you should also consider the maximum drawdown you are willing to accept, which depend on your risk tolerance.

-The following table shows the percent return required to recover to breakeven when you experience a certain percent of losses (drawdown).
+In this case, do take into account the reasonable percent return required to recover to breakeven when you experience a certain percent of losses (drawdown), as discussed in the previous post.

-Continue to: Things To Consider in Setting Money Management Rules - Part 2: RISK TOLERANCE
+Go back to: Things To Consider in Setting Money Management Rules - Part 1: DRAW DOWN

 To view the list of all the series on this topic, please refer to: